jaydattdesai/microservices-spring/README.md

 4) file-download: This module is our eureka discovery client for download file.
 This service will dynamically select port and register itself on eureka server.

+5) order-crud: This module is our eureka discovery client for order crud.
+This service will dynamically select port and register itself on eureka server.

-5) api-gateway: This module is our api gateway based on zuul.
+6) api-gateway: This module is our api gateway based on zuul.
 There are 2 routes in this api-gateway .
 1st is pointing to download named microservice through eureka server and 2nd is  pointing to upload named microservice through eureka server.

 The endpoint of zuul api gateway are as below